bguan/javatour_ex1/README.md

 # Java Quicktour Exercise 1

-Exercise 1 project to accompany [Quick Tour of Java Booklet](https://bit.ly/javatourbook).
+Prime Number Exercise project to accompany [Quick Tour of Java Booklet](https://bit.ly/javatourbook).

 Use eclipse to import this as git project.